eltons-academy/az-204/README.md

 # AZ-204: Acing the Azure Developer Associate Exam

-Welcome to Acing AZ-204.
+Welcome to _Acing AZ-204_.

-This is where you find the exercises for the course at [www.eltons.academy/az-204](https://www.eltons.academy/az-204).
+This is where you find the exercises for the training course at [www.eltons.academy/az-204](https://www.eltons.academy/az-204).

 These are hands-on resources to help you **really learn Azure** and **ace** the AZ-204 exam.